emacs-mirror/emacs/mps/manual/source/topic/pool.rst

     .. warning::

-        It is not safe to destroy an :term:`automatically managed
+        It is not safe to carry on running the :term:`garbage collector` after destroying an :term:`automatically managed
-        <automatic memory management>` pool if it contains any objects
+        <automatic memory management>` pool that contains any objects
-        that are :term:`reachable` from your roots, or any objects that have been registered for :term:`finalization` but not yet finalized, and then to carry on running the :term:`garbage collector`.
+        that are :term:`reachable` from your roots, or any objects that have been registered for :term:`finalization` but not yet finalized.

         Our recommended approach is to destroy automatically managed pools just before destroying the arena, and then only while